uniba-dsg/BPELlint/README.md

-# ISABEL (I statically analyze BPEL files flawlessly)
+# BPELlint

-The tool Isabel validates BPEL files according to 30 static analysis rules from the BPEL 2.0 specification.
+The tool BPELlint validates BPEL files according to 75 static analysis rules from the BPEL 2.0 specification.

 This software is licensed under the LGPL Version 3 Open Source License.